FactoryXCode/MfPack/MfPack/Samples/MfRdjPro/SetupMfRdj.md

 **Open tab "Broadcast"**
 If you don't want to use IceCast streaming, you can skip this (close the setup dialog)

-**Note:**
-  These steps needs to be done when you use your local computer for IceCast/Caddy.
-  When IceCast/Caddy are running on a server or network station, read the instructions in MfRDJ Installation & Setup Guide.md/pdf.

-**IceCast Settings**
-Host: 127.0.0.1                Port: 8000
-Mount: /live
-User name: Source
-Password: Your_Password
-Broadcast name: Your broadcast station name
-Description: A brief description, like show title.
-Genre: Various
-Broadcast URL: Can be empty
-Enable Public Stream if you want to stream over the Internet.

-**IceCast Server Manager**
-Host: 127.0.0.1         Port: 8000
-EXE Path: C:\Icecast\bin\icecast.exe (Or where ever you installed IceCast) Config Path: C:\Icecast\icecast.xml (Or where ever IceCast's configfile is (XML)) HTTP PATH: /
-Working Dir: C:\Icecast (Or where ever you installed IceCast) Startup Delay: 3000 (default 3 seconds)

 **Caddy/json settings**
 Caddy Path: C:\Caddy (Or where ever you installed Caddy)